 Where to Stay in Montauk

 Ahh, The Hamptons.
 Playground for the rich and famous and now for you too.
 Who would have thought?
-Montauk is a great base from which to explore the East Coast’s prime summer hotspot, and thanks to Plum Guide's recommendations on where to stay in Montauk, you won’t have any trouble finding your ideal Hamptons neighbourhood vibe.
+Montauk is a great base from which to explore the East Coast’s prime summer hotspot, and thanks to our recommendations on where to stay in Montauk, you won’t have any trouble finding your ideal Hamptons neighbourhood vibe.
+Here at Plum Guide, we've gone above and beyond to provide you with the ultimate guide to holidaying in Montauk, so you are guaranteed a trip to remember.
 And the best part?
 You’ll be a quick jitney ride away from Manhattan in case you have any business to attend to in the city.

-If it’s your first time visiting the area, look no further than Montauk Village when asking yourself where to stay in Montauk.
+If it’s your first time visiting the area, look no further than Montauk Village.
 It’s right in the centre of the action boasting delicious restaurants, chic shops, bars and beaches.
-From here it’s easy to explore the rest of the Hamptons and enjoy
+From here it’s easy to explore the rest of The Hamptons and enjoy

 When you want a break from the beach, don’t miss the Second House Museum.
 Dating back to 1746, this is the oldest structure in town and a great spot to learn about the history of Montauk.
 Hither Hills State Park is also nearby and offers visitors picnic areas, a sandy beach, playing fields, sports fishing and a 40-acre freshwater lake.
 One of the most delicious perks of staying in Montauk Village is that so many restaurants will be within walking distance.
 For market fresh seafood and lethally good cocktails, try the eatery at local hotel Backyard.
 For a more low-key kind of charm, dig into ‘Clams surfside’ and a jumbo shrimp cocktail at the restaurant at the Surfside Inn.
 For an old school Hamptons experience, try spending the evening at Ruschmeyer’s.
 This hotel/restaurant/bar hosts celebrity comedy acts, bingo and outdoor movies and is a great place to see and be seen.